-The applicant seeks approval of a conditional use permit (CUP) to allow a single-family dwelling to be used as a short-term rental for a maximum of 8 transient guests and up to 210-nights annually.
-The application stated that the dwelling has 5 bedrooms and 2 bathrooms; however, the Boone County Assessor's Records indicate the home has 3 bedrooms and 2.5 bathrooms.
-The applicant has indicated that they use the dwelling as their residence for 2-3 months of the year.
+The applicant seeks approval of a conditional use permit (CUP) to allow a one-family dwelling to be used as a short-term rental for a maximum of 8 transient guests and up to 210-nights annually.
+The application states that the dwelling has 4 bedrooms and 2 bathrooms; however, the Boone County Assessor's office indicated that the structure on the site has 3 bedrooms and 2 full bathrooms.
+Final occupancy of this dwelling as an STR will be determined after inspection by the Housing & Neighborhood Services Department.
 The home is located in an R-1 (One-family Dwelling) zoning district and is not the applicant's primary residence.
-The dwelling presently has a "long-term" rental certificate associated with it as a "single" rental unit expiring in 2026.

-A site-specific evaluation of the property found that the shared driveway serving the property has sufficient on-site/off-street capacity to support 4 UDC-compliant parking spaces outside of the public right-of-way.
+A site-specific evaluation of the property found that the driveway serving the property does have sufficient on-site/off-street capacity to support the 4 required UDC-compliant parking spaces outside of the public right-of-way.
 A minimum of 4 UDC-compliant on-site/off-street parking spaces must be provided to meet regulatory requirements.
+Based on staff's analysis, adequacy of parking was concluded based off of the paved parking pad provided outside of the public right of way.

-A review of available violation records from the Housing and Neighborhood Services Department and Columbia Police Department specifically associated with this property identified 5 violation cases associated with the current owner.
+A review of available violation records from the Housing and Neighborhood Services Department and Columbia Police Department specifically associated with this property identified no open violation cases associated with the current owner.
+The subject dwelling has been listed as an STR before this application, and operated as an STR for 108 nights in 2024.